Binance-Backed DeFi Project Raises $10M At $1B Valuation From Mark Cuban, Pantera Capital, Others | Benzinga

 Why It Matters: The cross-chain derivatives exchange was launched in December 2020, backed by leading crypto exchange Binance.

-As part of Injective’s goal id to make currency exchanges completely decentralized, there is no centralized governing body that enforces control of its development.
+As part of Injective’s goal is to make currency exchanges completely decentralized, there is no centralized governing body that enforces control of its development.

 Essentially, the exchange is solely operated by people who hold INJ tokens.